DeepLabCutAIResidency/DeepLabCut2023version/docs/recipes/pose_cfg_file_breakdown.md

 <a id ="edge"></a>
 ### 3.2.10 `edge`
-Concerning sharpeness, we have an additional parameter, `edge` enhancement, which enhances edge contrast of an image to improve its apparent sharpness.
-Likewise, by default this parameter is set `False`, but if you want to include it you just need to set it `True`.
+Concerning sharpness, we have an additional parameter, `edge` enhancement, which enhances the edge contrast of an image to improve its apparent sharpness.
+Likewise, by default, this parameter is set `False`, but if you want to include it, you just need to set it `True`.

 # References
 <ol id="references">